 - a.
-Only individuals affiliated with the university (i.e. students or student organizations) may distribute handbills, leaflets or any other type of printed materials, except as provided by law - b.
-Students and registered student organizations do not need prior approval concerning the content or distribution of materials such as leaflets and handbills; however, students may be required to provide student identification upon request; - c.
-Solicitation and Advertising materials must conform with the provisions state in Section B and C above;

-- d.
-Student election campaign literature must conform to the procedures outlined in the Student Election Code of the Student Government Association; - e.
-Use of the Texas Tech campus that results in the need to utilize University personnel for litter collection, crowd control, repair/replacement of university property, etc., may necessitate repayment to the university by the responsible party; - f.
+Only individuals affiliated with the university (i.e. students or student organizations) may distribute handbills, leaflets or any other type of printed materials, except as provided by law. - Students and registered student organizations do not need prior approval concerning the content or distribution of materials such as leaflets and handbills; however, students may be required to provide student identification upon request; - c.
+Solicitation and Advertising materials must conform with the provisions stated in Section B, C and D above; - d.
+Student election campaign literature must conform to the procedures outlined in the Student Election Commission of the Student Government Association; - e.
+Use of the Texas Tech campus that results in the need to utilize University personnel for litter collection, crowd control, repair/ replacement of university property, etc., may necessitate repayment to the university by the responsible party; - f.
 Printed materials may not be placed on vehicles parked in University parking lots or on vehicles in motion without permission of the vehicle owners; - g.
 Printed materials such as handbills and leaflets may not be distributed within University buildings; - h.
-Printed materials shall not violate any local, state, or federal law; Printed materials shall not include the use of obscenities, libelous statements, or "fighting word" as defined by law. - i.
-Printed materials shall not include the use of obscenities, libelous statements, or "fighting words," as defined by law;
+Printed materials shall not violate any local, state, or federal law; Printed materials shall not include the use of obscenities, libelous statements, or "fighting words" as defined by law. - Registered student organizations and university departments are allowed to hang banners within the Student Union at the discretion of the Managing Director of Student Union & Activities.
+A list of requirements regarding the banner is available in Student Union & Activities.